List of Curb Your Enthusiasm recurring roles: Cha Cha

-Cha Cha (Tia Carrere, Season 6) is Richard Lewis' girlfriend.
+Cha Cha (Tia Carrere, season 6) is Richard Lewis' girlfriend.
 She is often quite friendly to Larry, despite some of his faux pas, including one where he inadvertently admitted he found her sexually attractive.
 Larry had gotten her a job when his friend needed a receptionist.
 But he found that her friendliness was sometimes too overbearing, since whenever he passed her desk to use the restroom she would talk to him constantly, and expressed too much concern for his bathroom habits.
 She first appears in the episode, "Meet the Blacks".

 Season 7

 Michael Richards

-Michael Richards (as a fictionalized version of himself, Season 7) is an actor Larry worked with on Seinfeld and Fridays.
+Michael Richards (as a fictionalized version of himself, season 7) is an actor Larry worked with on Seinfeld and Fridays.
 He appears in season seven to play Cosmo Kramer in the Seinfeld reunion.
-In "The Table Read", he is tested for Groat's Disease and came to Larry for help to cope with it mentally.
-Larry later enlisted Leon to play a man whom has Groat's disease, which initially convinces Michael.
+In "The Table Read", he is tested for Groat's disease and came to Larry for help to cope with it mentally.
+Larry later enlisted Leon to play a man who has Groat's disease, which initially convinces Michael.
 But he later discovers the lie, and confronts Leon in a manner that lampoons his 2006 racial incident random passersby take out their cell phones and start filming the event, causing him to look at the camera in frustration.
 He first appeared in the episode, "The Reunion".